 - You can exclude certain visitors from the count.

-- Then, from the View tab, you will be able to set up everything related to the display of the number of front views.
+- Then, from the View tab, you can set up anything that has to do with the display of the number of views at the front.
 For example, you can add a text next to the number of views.